ColorProgrammy/Dolphin3D/README.md

 #### Our engine is unique, easy to write code and has a wide range of functions.

-Dolphin3D is an open source framework for console 3D rendering.
+***"Dolphin3D"*** is an open source framework for console 3D rendering.
 It's easy to use.
 There are templates to help you create renderings.
 The scripting itself is done in C and C++ languages, but we've kept it as simple as possible so you can easily write code.

-Unlike other engines, this one is really easy to use, especially if you use the guides (which are in the `_docs` folder)
+Unlike other engines, this is an `experimental` engine that doesn't look like a regular one.

-This graphics engine is suitable for `beginners` :D.
+This graphics engine is suitable for `beginners` :D This one is really easy to use, especially if you use the guides (which are in the `_docs` folder)

-See `_docs` for guidance and help.
+Also see `_docs` for other guidance and help.

-And read the `license`.
+And read the `license` too.

 --------